Blog

 CRYOTHERAPY: FREEZING YOURSELF TO IMPROVE YOUR HEALTH?
 BENEFITS & RISKS

-Even though cryotherapy has been around for more than forty years in clinical practice, it is still a highly experimental treatment with both risks and benefits.
+Even though cryotherapy has been around for more than forty years in clinical practice and is well established for treating certain conditions, such as warts or muscle soreness, research is ongoing for other uses.
 Cryotherapy has proven particularly helpful for athletes and those with arthritis.
 The below article discusses what cryotherapy is, as well as weighing both the pro's and con's to help you understand when it's ultimately useful and when it's not.

 Cryotherapy is any medical therapy that involves immersing either the entire body or part of the body in extremely cold temperatures for a few minutes (typically 1-3 minutes).
 The temperatures can range from just above freezing point but are commonly between -100°C to -140°C (-148°F to -220°F).